forestgrape/coronavirus/spread_analyses.md

   * Ventilation is not mentioned in the paper from [Freedman and Wilder-Smith](#freedman), see [Ventilation in Airplanes](#ventilation-in-airplanes)

 #### Ventilation in Airplanes
-Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air exchange goes from top to bottom (and not anymore from front to back) [citation coming].
+Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air flow is from top to bottom (and not anymore from front to back) [citations in work].

 ### Large Scale Production Factories
 Around the world in many large scale production factories especially in those preparing food (e.g. meat, bread), large Covid-19 outbreaks among the personal have been observed [citations/sources in work].

-> Noteworthy that mainly food production factories are concerned.
+> Noteworthy that often food production factories are concerned.
 [To check whether they reuse filtered air and what temperature/humidity settings]

 ### Large Scale Sporting Events
 Large scale sporting events provided likely ground for ultra-spreading events.
 The evidence for this is currently based on:
 * Players and staff were very frequently infected yielding to many cancellations of matches.
 Infections are very rare in countries with fan bans.
-* the increase of Covid-19 cases seems to be steeper in regions with fans visiting large scale sporting events [to check and verify]
+* the increase of Covid-19 cases seems to be steeper in regions with spectators visiting large scale sporting events [to check and verify]

-It will be interesting to investigate the prevalence of Covid-19 in the fans either through antigen/PCR ( PCR optimally including sequencing to backtrace the exact transmission pathways) or by studying seroprevalence rates.
+It will be interesting to investigate the prevalence of Covid-19 in the spectators either through antigen/PCR (PCR: ideally whole genome sequencing to backtrace the transmission pathways) or by studying seroprevalence rates.

 > There's no proof yet as fare as I know.
 But evidence strong enough to **not allow spectators** anymore in Covid risk regions.